Barber Shop Chronicles review at National Theatre, London – ‘rich and exhilarating’

-Hammed Animashaun, meanwhile, relishes his role as a peacocking Nigerian debating the merits of bedding black women over white women and Patrice Naiambana, as Simphiwe, a faded old man clutching his beer can, shoulders loaded with regret, delivers a particularly wrenching and difficult speech about the anger he still feels at Mandela for not seeking retribution for centuries of suffering.
+Hammed Animashaun relishes his role as a peacocking Nigerian debating the merits of bedding black women over white women.
+Patrice Naiambana, as Simphiwe, a faded old man clutching his beer can, his shoulders loaded with regret, delivers a particularly wrenching and difficult speech about the anger he still feels at Mandela for not seeking retribution for centuries of suffering.

-While a couple of the characters feel more like ideas than people, this is never jarring because Ellams frames the barber shop as a place of debate.
+While a couple of the characters feel more like ideas than people, this is never jarring because Ellams has already established the idea of the barber shop as a place of debate.

-From the first, second, third and fourth-wall breaking antics that greets you as you enter to the final room-shaking dance sequence, this is both a fascinating peek into a world of men – Africans don’t go to the pub, says one character says, they go to the barber – and a wider act of celebration.
+From the first, second, third and fourth-wall breaking antics that greet you as you enter to the final room-shaking dance sequence, this is both a fascinating peek into a world of men – Africans don’t go to the pub, says one character, they go to the barber instead – and a larger act of celebration.